St. John of God Parish, Somerset MA

 When and where is the Baptism celebrated?

-The Sacrament of Baptism is celebrated on the last Sunday of the month immediately following the 10:30am Mass.
+The Sacrament of Baptism is celebrated on Saturdays, Sundays during the 10:30 Mass or immediately following the 10:30 am Mass.
 Parents and godparents are asked to attend the 10:30am Mass.
 We would encourage you to invite your guests to attend the Mass as well.

 How to begin the process?

-The first step is to call the rectory and make an appointment with Fr.
-Fred Babiczuk.
-Part of the purpose of this meeting is for you and Fr.
-Fred to begin to get to know one another, but also to raise the question of where you have been in your faith life.
+The first step is to call the parish office or take a baptismal form at the entrance of the church and fill it out.
+If this is the baptism of your first child please request a meeting with the parish priest.
+This provides an opportunity for both the priest and the couple not only to get to know one another, but also to raise the question of where you have been in your faith life.
 It is unfortunate but many Catholics drift away from the faith after Confirmation, or practice the faith occasionally.
 The baptism of a child is an invitation to begin to practice the faith with greater vigor which is necessary to fulfill the vocation of being a Christian parent.

-Please bring the baby to the meeting with Fr.
-Babiczuk.
+Please bring the baby to the meeting with the priest.
 No need to get a sitter.
-If this is your first time to the rectory, please use the front door on Brayton Av.
+If this is your first time to the rectory, please use the front door on Brayton Ave.
 Both parents need to be present at this meeting.

-It is best not to ask anyone to be a sponsor before this meeting because we will discuss the requirements and vocation of their a Godparent/sponsor.
+It is best not to ask anyone to be a sponsor before this meeting because we will discuss the requirements to be a godparent/sponsor.

 At this time we will also discuss the Parish baptismal Preparation Program.